Installing SQL Server Management Studio (SSMS)

 This article will walk you through installing and configuring SQL Server for a migration workstation.
 Visit https://www.microsoft.com/en-us/sql-server/sql-server-downloads and scroll down just a bit until you see Developer and click the Download now ...

 The following instructions describe how to install PostgresSQL.
-You will need to complete the following two tasks Install PostgresSql Configure PgAdmin 4 Install PostgresSQL Go to this link and run the installer for Postgres Sql: Community DL Page ...
+You will need to complete the following two tasks Install PostgresSql Configure PgAdmin 4 Install PostgresSQL Go to this link and download the most recent version at the top of the list: ...

 If you work on more than one migration at a time we recommend setting up a VM Host workstation capable of running several Virtual Machines (VMs) at the same time.
 This allows you to have a dedicated virtual workstation for each migration you're ...